binnyva/Covid-case-count/README.md

 # Covid Case Count

 Covid Case Count(CCC) is a progressive web app that will push the covid case counts of the places you have subscribed to as notifications to your phone.

+You can use the app by going to [Covid Case Count](https://apps.binnyva.com/ccc/) website.
+Login using your Google account and subcribed to the places you want informaiton about.

 ## Installation

+The app can be used without manually installing it - just go to the [CCC Website](https://apps.binnyva.com/ccc/).
+Install it only if you wish to study or modify it.

-This repository has both the frontend(Vue 3, NPM) and the backend(PHP, Composer).
+This repository has both the frontend(Vue 3, NPM) and the backend(PHP, [iFrame](https://github.com/binnyva/iframe), Composer).
 They'll have to be installed seprerately.

 ### Frontend